Weight Loss 101: How Do I Lose Weight?

 To set yourself up for weight loss success, you need to make sure you’re ready to make a change.
 Don’t skip this first step.
 Losing weight requires major changes to your lifestyle and eating habits.
 If you’re not ready to make those changes, you’ll quickly get discouraged and unmotivated.

 Here’s a list of the six different levels of weight loss readiness?
 Where are you at?

 If you’re at level 3 and up, then you’re ready to make a change.
 It’s also a good idea to talk to your doctor before making any changes to your lifestyle, especially if you have any chronic conditions.

 You also need to make sure you have the right attitude.
 Check out these three common mistakes people make when they want to lose weight:

-Now, I’m writing this guide assuming you need to lose weight.
-But one question to ask yourself is: Do I really need to lose weight?
+This guide assumes you need to lose weight.
+But stop for a second and ask yourself: Do I really need to lose weight?
 If the answer is yes, continue on to Step 2.

 Step 2 – Understand the Basic Weight Loss Formula & Set a Daily Calorie Goal

 To put it in the simplest of weight loss terms: if you eat more calories than your body can burn, you’ll gain weight.
 Knowing how many calories your body needs and knowing how many calories you eat in day will help you understand how your body loses weight.
 And when I say weight, I mean body fat.
 The last thing you want to do is lose muscle.

 - Calories in Vs. Calories Out: The Basic Formula Explained

 - How Many Calories Do You Need to Lose Weight?